metallb/metallb/website/content/concepts/bgp.md

 packet header, and using that hash as an index into the array of available backends.

-The problem is that the hashes used in routers are not _stable_, so whenever the size of the backend set changes (for example when a node's BGP session goes down), existing connections will be rehashed effectively randomly, which means that the majority of existing connections will end up suddenly being forwarded to a different backend, one that has no knowledge of the connection in question.
+The problem is that the hashes used in routers are usually not _stable_, so whenever the size of the backend set changes (for example when a node's BGP session goes down), existing connections will be rehashed effectively randomly, which means that the majority of existing connections will end up suddenly being forwarded to a different backend, one that has no knowledge of the connection in question.

 The consequence of this is that any time the IP→Node mapping changes for your service, you should expect to see a one-time hit where most